tannerjared/MRI_Guide/preprocessing_acpcdetect.md

 ### Note

-The preprocessing_acpcdetect program will not be able to use zipped NIfTI files (e.g., .nii.gz), so all methods up to this point leave the files in NIfTI format and not zipped NIfTI format.
+The acpcdetect program will not be able to use zipped NIfTI files (e.g., .nii.gz), so all methods up to this point leave the files in NIfTI format and not zipped NIfTI format.